-Session 2: Influencing and Negotiating skills: Team Roles and Partner Engagement
+Session 2: Influencing and Negotiating skills

-Session 6: How to Evaluate your Project
+Session 4: How to Evaluate your Engagement Project

 All sessions are designed to be hands-on as they will be based on the participants’ own project development needs.
 Over four weeks, the training offers participants the opportunity to develop their ideas into a feasible professional project, with the space for one-to-one support for those who are going to pitch their project to partners/REAlab after the training.

 All sessions to be held at the University of Manchester, Oxford Road Campus.

 If you would like to attend the training but not apply for REAlab projects, please send an email to email@example.com to request a training application form.